ObjectIsAdvantag/sparkbot-webhook-samples/tests/README.md

 Note that the SPARK_TOKEN env variable is required to run all samples that read message contents.

-Once your bot is started, read this [guide to expose it publically and create a Spark webhook](../docs/HowToRegisterOnSpark.md).
+Once your bot is started, read this [guide to expose it publically and create a Cisco Spark webhook](../docs/HowToRegisterOnSpark.md).

 ``` bash